jon-harper/E34M1/docs/bom.md

 ### Bottom Horns

-Two versions are available with E34M1:
+Several versions are available for E34M1.
+Which version you should use depends on your hotend and your ABL method.

 1. Stock Bottom Horns: Modified version of the stock EVA 3 bottom.
 2. Klicky Bottom Horns: Like the above, but with support for Klicky.

 [Additional options are available as mods.](tour.md#related-and-contributed-mods)

-=== "Stock Bottom Horns"
+=== "Stock Horns"
     <div markdown class="jh-grid-container jh-grid-2">
     <div markdown class="jh-grid-para">